 Toddler Program: The Alaya toddler program is designed to provide high quality childcare for very young children in a warm and nurturing small group setting.
 The focus of our toddler program is to provide young children with the opportunity to begin their school experience with developmentally appropriate expectations and experiences.
 During their first year at Alaya, children develop social skills, language skills, self-help skills, large and small motor coordination, secure relationships with other children and adults and positive self-image in a rich, play-oriented environment.
 Attention is given to each child as a developing individual.
 Communication between parents and teachers is frequent and meaningful to provide an understanding of the whole child.

 Home visits are made to toddler homes in August so the teacher can meet with children and their families in familiar surroundings.
 The first week of school children enter into the classroom schedule gradually.
 The first day of school is an open house with families and children attending for a block of time determined by the teachers.
-This gentle transition into the world of preschool honors the child’s need to process information in a concrete way and provides the opportunity for the young child to form a basic relationship of trust with his or her new caregivers.
+This gentle transition into the world of preschool honors the child’s need to process information in a concrete way and provides the opportunity for the young child to form a basic relationship of trust with their new caregivers.
 We believe that a gradual and compassionate transition period helps to relieve some of the separation problems that often present themselves in the first weeks of school.

 Tipi Camp: In the summer, Alaya provides a day program for school-age children who are generally finishing first, second and third grades.
 The main base camp is a yurt-tent located in Alaya’s front yard.
 This group enrolls about 10–12 children with one adult counselor.
 The children spend time at the school as well as out in the community swimming, hiking and exploring Boulder’s many lovely parks.
 Specific information about registration and tuition rates is available each spring.